wubeshetA/alu-AirBnB_clone/CONTRIBUTING.md

 ```shell
 git checkout -b feature-name
 ```
-for example if you want to add the BaseModel class  in the models direcrory you can name your branch as `BaseModel`,
+for example if you want to add the BaseModel class  in the models directory you can name your branch as `BaseModel`,
 ```shell
 git checkout -b BaseModel
 ```
+- If you can't come up with discriptive name you can name your branch as **dev**.

 - Make the chages you would like to make on the branch you created earlier
 - Ensure the code runs on your local machine